 After you have received contact details of your buddy I recommend to write for an initial meeting in which you just discuss how frequent, how long and when you would like to meet.

-Last but not least: you can keep your buddy as long as you like.
+You can keep your buddy as long as you like.
 It can become a life support, which I wish for all of you!